Janssen Pharmaceuticals: History

 In 2011, Johnson & Johnson subsidiary Centocor became Janssen Biotech, part of Janssen Pharmaceuticals.

 Also in 2011, Johnson & Johnson acquired Crucell, and assigned it to Janssen.
 The acquisition of Crucell provided Janssen with a disease prevention arm.
-By 2014, Crucell was renamed as Janssen Vaccines.
+By 2014, Crucell was renamed Janssen Vaccines.

 In March 2015, Janssen licensed tipifarnib (a farnesyl transferase inhibitor) to Kura Oncology who will assume sole responsibility for developing and commercialising the anti-cancer drug.
 Later in the same month the company announced that Galapagos Pharma had regained the rights to the anti-inflammatory drug candidate GLPG1690 as well as two other compounds including GLPG1205 (a first-in-class inhibitor of GPR84).

-In May 2016, the company launched a collaboration MacroGenics and their preclinical cancer treatment, MGD015.
+In May 2016, the company launched a collaboration MacroGenics and the preclinical cancer treatment, MGD015.
 The deal could net MacroGenics more than $740 million.

-In September 2017 it was announced that Janssen teamed up with the Biomedical Advanced Research and Development Authority (BARDA), a unit of the U.S. Department of Health and Human Services, to create pandemic flu vaccines.
-BARDA is giving Janssen $43 million in the first year and $273 million over five years for the contract.
+In September 2017 Janssen teamed up with the Biomedical Advanced Research and Development Authority (BARDA), a unit of the U.S. Department of Health and Human Services, to create pandemic flu vaccines.
+BARDA gave Janssen $43 million in the first year and $273 million over five years for the contract.
 One of the projects in the contract is the development of a universal flu vaccine.
 The intent of the vaccine would be to protect people against all or most flu strains.

 On 5 March 2019, the Food and Drug Administration approved Janssen's Spravato (esketamine nasal spray) for treatment-resistant major depressive disorder.
 This marked the first approval of a new type of antidepressant in decades.

-In 2021, Janssen was named as a defendant in a trial against several opioid manufacturers filed by New York Attorney General Letitia Jame.
-The company was later removed from the case after Johnson & Johnson agreed to a pay a $230 million settlement to New York State.
+In 2021, Janssen became a defendant in a trial against several opioid manufacturers filed by New York Attorney General Letitia James.
+The company was removed from the case after Johnson & Johnson agreed to a pay a $230 million settlement to New York State.

 Janssen Biotech

-The subsidiary Janssen Biotech, Inc. was founded in Philadelphia in 1979 as Centocor Biotech, Inc., with an initial goal of developing new diagnostic assays using monoclonal antibody technology.
+The subsidiary Janssen Biotech, Inc. was founded in Philadelphia in 1979 as Centocor Biotech, Inc., with an initial goal to develop new diagnostic assays using monoclonal antibody technology.

 Centocor Biotech

-In 1982, Centocor transitioned into a publicly traded company.
+In 1982, Centocor became a publicly traded company.
 In the early 1980s, the company moved to Malvern, Pennsylvania.
 In 1984, Centocor opened an overseas plant in Leiden, the Netherlands.

 In 1997, eighteen years after its foundation, Centocor achieved its first year of operating profitability.
 In 1998, Centocor sold its diagnostic division to Fujirebio, Inc.

 In 1999, Centocor became a wholly owned subsidiary of Johnson & Johnson.

-In 2004, Centocor purchased a new manufacturing plant in St. Louis, Missouri, and is currently opening a new manufacturing facility in County Cork, Ireland.
+In 2004, Centocor purchased a new manufacturing plant in St. Louis, Missouri, and is opening a new manufacturing facility in County Cork, Ireland.
 The Dutch plant has been expanded substantially with a $250 million investment in additional production facilities, which were opened in 2006.

 In 2007, Centocor broke new ground in advertising by releasing Innerstate, believed to be the first theatrically released documentary film both created and entirely funded by a drug company, to promote Remicade (Infliximab).